CBSE English Literature –Lost Spring analysis

 For the men and women, staving off hunger is the primary task.
 So, they have learned to live with the daily grind of life in a city that does not recognize them as fellow human beings.

 Picking through the city’s garbage offends none.
-So, they indulge in it with rare vigour and optimism.
+So, they indulge in it unflinchingly with rare vigour and optimism.
 The garbage has become their source of sustenance.
 Over the years, they have learned how best to pick the right kind of waste—the items they can consume themselves or sell to make some little money.
-When one place ceases to cater to their needs, they move on to settle in some other place where they can scavenge and survive.
+When one place ceases to cater to their needs, they move on to settle in some other place where they can scavenge and get something of value to them.
 Garbage is ‘gold’ to these nomads.
+Besides food, garbage picking enables them to afford a makeshift shelter.
+For the children, garbage provides some excitement too.